ChameleonCloud/docs/source/technical/baremetal/launching_gui.rst

-Launching instances with the GUI
+Launching Instances with the GUI
 ================================

 .. _baremetal-gui-launch: